Superyou/Stratus_HLS/README.md

 ### Using memory interface

+>   The using memory interface version is modified in the `digitrec_rocc_multimem.cc` file.
+If you want to run this version, you have to add the `digit training_set[10][TRAINING_SIZE` back to the `digitrec.h` file.
+And also remove the comments in the `tb.cc` file.

 In this version we add the rocc mem interfaces into the design.
 We define 2 different cmd in the tb.cc file.
-If opcode equals 2, the accelerator first load training data parameters from the memory (using mem thread to get from the `training_data`) and save these parameters to the array `training_set`.
+If opcode equals 2, the accelerator first load training data parameters from the memory (using mem thread to get from the `training_data`) and save these parameters to the array `training_set`, which is defined in the `digitrec.h` file.
 If opcode equals 1, then the accelerator will do the knn training using the parameters stored in `trainging_set`.